 |August 16, 2019||230||30||Two missiles fired 15 minutes apart and flew on a depressed trajectory.|

 |August 10, 2019||400||48||Two missiles fired 15 minutes apart and reached speed of 2.1 km/sec.|

 Appearance and Specifications

-The KN-24 is similar in appearance to the U.S. Army’s MGM-140 Army Tactical Missile System (ATACMS).
-Analysts speculate that the missile carries a unitary warhead with a payload of 400-500 kg.7 It likely measures between 4.57-5.55 m in length and 0.7-0.85 m in diameter.8 In one test, North Korea struck an 100 meter-wide island, suggesting the KN-24 could considerably more accurate than North Korea’s legacy Scud-based missiles.9
+The missile is similar in appearance to the U.S. Army’s MGM-140 Army Tactical Missile System (ATACMS).
+Analysts speculate that the missile carries a unitary warhead with a payload of 400-500 kg.7 It likely measures between 4.57-5.55 m in length and 0.7-0.85 m in diameter.8 In one test, North Korea struck an 100 meter-wide island, suggesting the missile could be considerably more accurate than North Korea’s legacy Scud-based missiles.9

 The missile appears to share a common booster with the KN-23, as well as similar fight capabilities.10 Unlike the KN-23, however, the KN-24 may feature interchangeable warheads, providing DPRK with increased operational flexibility.11